ashishpawar517/AutoCompiler/CONTRIBUTING.md

 ## Adding features

 1. Fork it 🍴
-2. Change branch to new_contrib 💻
-3. Add code that you want to edit . 👨‍💻
+2. Add code that you want to edit . 👨‍💻
-4. push to your github and request a pull request. 🙋
+3. push to your github and request a pull request to master. 🙋

 ## Report bugs